krishaygarg/video-translation/README.md

-# Video Translation and Vocal Tone Preservation Pipeline
+# Video Translation Pipeline

 This repository is the ACM AI Spring 2026 Project.
 The pipeline translates spoken-English video into Spanish (or vice versa) while preserving the speaker's vocal tone and synchronizing the video's lip movements using MuseTalk.
+This project also adds video transcription in the form of speech bubbles.

 ## Project Structure
 The repository consists of three main components: